EnterpriseDB/repmgr/README.md

     sudo make USE_PGXS=1 install

-`repmgr` can be built in any environment suitable for building PostgreSQL itself.
+`repmgr` can be built from source in any environment suitable for building PostgreSQL itself.

 ### Configuration

-`repmgr` and `repmgrd` use a common configuration file, usually named `repmgr.conf` (although any name can be used if explicitly specified).
+`repmgr` and `repmgrd` use a common configuration file, by default called `repmgr.conf` (although any name can be used if explicitly specified).
 At the very least, `repmgr.conf` must contain the connection parameters for the local `repmgr` database.

-The configuration file will be looked for in the following locations:
+The configuration file will be searched for in the following locations:

 - a configuration file specified by the `-f/--config-file` command line option
 - `repmgr.conf` in the local directory